apache/incubator-heron/website/content/snippets/heron-functional-api.md

-Heron processing topologies can be written using a domain-specific language called the **Heron DSL**.
+Heron processing topologies can be written using an API called the **Heron Functional API**.
 The Heron Functional API is currently available for the following languages:

 * [Java](../../../developers/java/functional-api)
 <!-- * [Python](../../../developers/python/functional-api) -->